 13804 RIVER BOTTOM MIX

-Track ballast forms the track bed upon which railroad ties (sleepers) are laid.
-It is packed between, below, and around the ties.
-It is used to bear the load from the railroad ties, to facilitate drainage of water, and to keep down vegetation that might interfere with the track structure.
+Ties/Sleepers are placed on ballast to forms the trackbed upon which the track placed.
+It is packed between, below, and around the ties and ballasted to bear the load from the railroad ties, to facilitate drainage of water, and to keep down vegetation that might interfere with the track structure.
 The ballast also holds the track in place as the trains roll over it.
 It consists of crushed stone.
-The term “ballast” comes from a nautical term for the stones used to stabilize a ship.
+Many modelers consider ballasting a chore, but one that is necessary to get the right look.